 Georgia’s transition towards a democratic, free and fair state was challenged by limited media independence and objectivity.
 This often includes a general lack of balance in news coverage and professional reporting.

-The teams of professional media monitors from the Georgian civil society organizations examined the coverage of four major elections in Georgia in 2010 – 2014: Local Self-Government elections (2010); Parliamentary polls (2012); Presidential elections (2013); and Local Self-Government elections (2014).
-They monitored, analyzed and evaluated TV/radio news programmes, televised political debates, newspaper articles and online media reporting for objectivity, content trends and balance of coverage.
+Professional media monitoring during the four major elections in Georgia in 2010 – 2014: Local Self-Government elections (2010); Parliamentary polls (2012); Presidential elections (2013); and Local Self-Government elections (2014).
+Media monitors analyzed and evaluated TV/radio news programmes, televised political debates, newspaper articles and online media reporting for objectivity, content trends and balance of coverage.

-Media monitoring continued in 2011 and 2012 with the main focus on reporting on social and economic issues.
+Professional media monitoring in 2011 and 2012 with the main focus on reporting on social and economic issues.

 Training and Media Development

-The Slovak media monitoring organization Memo’98 provided training to seven civil society organizations.
-Four out of them–CRRC Georgia, Internews – Georgia, Civic Development Institute, and International Society for Fair Elections and Democracy were involved in the media monitoring rounds supported by the EU/UNDP programme.
+Training in media monitoring for the leading civil society organizations in Georgia (CRRC Georgia, Internews – Georgia, Civic Development Institute, and International Society for Fair Elections and Democracy).
+Trainer: Slovak media monitoring organization Memo’98.

 Who finances it